 - The Chancel Choir, Orchestra, and Handbell Ensemble are also good opportunities for faith development and ministry.
 These groups minister in both directions–to the members, as they meet, share, pray, and practice together, and then from the groups to the greater congregation, in their musical offerings.
 You do not have to be a highly trained musician to join any of them.

 - Weekend retreats for anything from healing arts to body work such as yoga or spiritual dance

-- Summer or short-term programs on some particular activity or topic of interest
+- Short-term programs on some particular activity or topic of interest

 - Bi-weekly gatherings to immerse oneself in the psalms of praise and lament

 - Special events during special times, such as Advent or Lent

 - Repeated offerings, such as Whiteness and Witness and other anti-racist classes and seminars, or end-of-life planning, or … almost anything!

 Keep an eye on this page and other links for up-to-date adult opportunities for learning and growth.